vsouza/awesome-ios/README.md

 * [Cartography](https://github.com/robb/Cartography) - A declarative Auto Layout DSL for Swift :large_orange_diamond:
 * [AutoLayoutPlus](https://github.com/ruipfcosta/AutoLayoutPlus) - A bit of steroids for AutoLayout, powered by Swift. :large_orange_diamond:
 * [Neon](https://github.com/mamaral/Neon) - A powerful Swift programmatic UI layout framework. :large_orange_diamond:
 * [MisterFusion](https://github.com/szk-atmosphere/MisterFusion) - A Swift DSL for AutoLayout.
-It is the extremely clear, but concise syntax, in addition, can be used in both Swift and Objective-C.
+It is the extremely clear, but concise syntax, in addition, can be used in both Swift and Objective-C. :large_orange_diamond:
 * [SwiftBox](https://github.com/joshaber/SwiftBox) - Flexbox in Swift, using Facebook's css-layout. :large_orange_diamond:
 * [ManualLayout](https://github.com/isair/ManualLayout) - Easy to use and flexible library for manually laying out views and layers for iOS and tvOS.
 Supports AsyncDisplayKit. :large_orange_diamond:[e]
 * [Stevia](https://github.com/s4cha/Stevia) - Elegant view layout for iOS. :large_orange_diamond: